jpg_20230225_220654_0000

 SCENARIO:

-A web application has a table displaying the issues raised by the other users and it has search functionality.
-Hence, we begin with searching for the issues raised by a specific user’s SSOID that contains 175, and the issues raised by that particular user are returned (Figure 1).
+We begin with searching for the issues raised by a specific user’s SSOID that contains 175, and the issues raised by that particular user are returned.
+(Figure 1)

 Figure 1

 To test, we entered 175’ and it returned no result.
-Concerning this, we now suspect a possible SQL injection.
-Subsequently, we tried to balance the query with a “- -” (double-dashed comment) i.e., 175’- –.
+With this behavior, we now suspect a possible SQL injection.
+As we know the request is sent in the encrypted format, we tried to balance the query through web interface only with a “- -” (double-dashed comment) i.e., 175’- –.
 Due to this, we successfully got the result of the user.
-Out of all this, we identified that SQL injection is possible.

 For further confirmation, we injected a Boolean-based payload.
 First, we injected a query that returns ‘FALSE’ i.e., 175’ AND 1=2–.
-The data is not returned (indicating that the web application is vulnerable to SQL injection) as shown in Figure 2.
+The data is not returned as shown in Figure 2.

 Figure 2